Disruption Planning with Business Continuity & Disaster Recovery

 Many people conflate the terms Business Continuity and Disaster Recovery, believing them to mean the same thing, but they terms are separate for a reason.

 Disaster recovery is a subset of business continuity planning.
 Focusing solely on restoring IT systems and operations as effectively as possible, DR invokes backup systems and IT contingency methods for critical functions and applications.
-The aim of DR is to minimize business downtime so that your tech gets back up and running in the shortest possible time.
+The aim of DR is to minimise business downtime so that your tech gets back up and running in the shortest possible time.
 Business continuity, on the other hand, looks at maintaining the functionality of the business as a whole and covers a much wider scope, including putting in place preventative controls and managing staff and customers.